-How to Disassemble and Clean a Springfield XD or XDm 9mm or XD 45 Pistol
+How to Disassemble, Clean and Lubricate a Springfield XD or XDm 9mm or XD 45 Pistol

-I am going to give you step-by-step instructions on how to clean a Springfield XD or XDm 9mm pistol.
+I am going to give you step-by-step instructions on how to clean and lubricate a Springfield XD or XDm 9mm pistol.
 This will also work for a Springfield XD 45.